 For details on access types, refer to the Technology Provider's Guide.

-Technology provider
+Technology Provider

-Action at the BSS user interface Method Behavior Import service definition Click a service entry to view the details. sendPing() is called for all access types except proxy and external.
+User Action Method Behavior Import service definition Click a service entry to view the details in the BSS administration portal. sendPing() sendPing() is called for all access types except proxy and external.